 - 1. The committee shall elect a Chair, who is a voting member of the committee. - 2.
-The Chair shall schedule meetings of the total committee at least twice per year.
+The Chair shall schedule meetings of the total committee at least twice per year. - 3.
+Membership: - a.

-3. Membership:

-- a.
 There shall be at least three faculty members to include one from the curriculum committee, one from the Promotion and Tenure Committee. - b.
-There shall be one non-voting undergraduate student, one non-voting graduate student, and one voting community member.

-4. The functions of the committee shall be to:
+There shall be one undergraduate student non-voting, one graduate student non-voting, and one community member each of whom may vote. - 4.
+The functions of the committee shall be to: - a.

-- a.
 Develop and coordinate an overall plan of evaluation for the College of Nursing in terms of the established mission, standards, and current health care trends. - b.
 Report these findings to the faculty for approval. - c.
 Collect evaluation data and make recommendations to appropriate committees and/or administration.